aptivator/anagrammer/README.md

 Each of the tests launches `anagrammer` as a standalone CLI application and interacts with it.
 As a result, the tests will run slower than usual.

-When inputting words via the command-line prompt, "Enter" key is triggered by its respective code.
+During testing, when inputting words via the command-line prompt, "Enter" key is triggered by its respective code.
 On Windows systems such a mechanism may not work.

 ### Other Notes